 For Alameda County employees using transit or walking, bicycling, carpooling or vanpooling to work, you can register for the Guaranteed Ride Home (GRH) program.
 The GRH program guarantees a free ride home for employees working in the event of unexpected circumstances such as illness, family crisis or unscheduled overtime.

-For bicyclists, electronic bicycle lockers are available at the Alameda Civic Center Parking Structure and the Harbor Bay Ferry Terminal.
+For secure bicycle parking, on-demand bicycle lockers are available at the Alameda Civic Center Parking Structure, Harbor Bay Ferry Terminal, Main Street Ferry Terminal and Alameda Landing.
 The electronic bicycle lockers use the BikeLink system, which allows bicyclists to park their bicycles in a secure, on-demand bicycle locker using a BikeLink card.
-The Main Street Ferry terminal has manual bicycle lockers that can be rented by calling (510) 747-7930.
-The Fruitvale Bike Station is adjacent to the Fruitvale BART Station in Oakland.
-It features free, secure bike storage and a full-service bike repair shop.
+At the Fruitvale BART Station in Oakland, secure parking can be found at the Fruitvale Bike Station, adjacent to the station and featuring free, secure bike storage and a full-service bike repair shop.

 School Bus Routes

 High School, St. Joseph, Nea, Academy Middle School, Alameda Learning Center and Encinal High School.

 Line 663: Serves Wood Middle School, Lum School, Nea, Academy Middle School, Alameda Learning Center and Encinal High School.

 Walking and Bicycling School Route Maps and Safety Tips